Lifestyles > Equestrian Horse Farms

-Western North Carolina's temperate climate, abundant natural resources, and proximity to Asheville may make it one of the most desirable places to live with horses in the United States.
-Properties suitable for horses can be found in most price brackets, making it affordable for many.
-Check out our video about all the places there are to enjoy horseback riding in the Smoky Mountains.
+There are numerous horse farms for sale in the NC mountains for good reason.
+Western North Carolina's temperate climate, abundant natural resources, and proximity to Asheville make it one of the most desirable places to live with horses in the United States.
+On top of those benefits, you can find horse property for sale throughout the region fitting most price brackets.
+Check out our video about all the places there are to enjoy horseback riding in Western North Carolina to see for yourself.

 In general, professionals recommend two acres for the first horse and an additional acre for each additional horse (e.g., five acres for four horses).
 And, of course, more land is always better depending on the foraging quality of your particular property (70% vegetative cover is recommended).
-In Western North Carolina, homebuyers with horses can truly Live the Life You Choose.
-Homes for sale in the area include hobby farms, planned equestrian communities, and urban living near world-class horse facilities.
+In Western North Carolina, homebuyers with horses can truly Live Abundantly.
+Equine properties for sale in the area include hobby farms, planned equestrian communities, and urban living near world-class horse facilities.

 The recently built Tryon International Equestrian Center hosts world-class equine events all year.
-It has been chosen as the host of the 2018 World Equine Games.
+It was the host of the 2018 World Equine Games.
 Featuring 10 riding arenas, over 1,000 permanent stalls, elevated and shaded viewing decks, restaurants, family activities, boutiques, and more, TIEC takes a love for horses to the next level.
 Here, any and all can come and enjoy the beauty of the sport and its incredibly gifted animals.

-Of the many different ways to Live the Life You Choose in Western North Carolina, one way is uniquely woven into our history: the rural lifestyle.
+Of the many different ways to Live Abundantly in Western North Carolina, one way is uniquely woven into our history: the rural lifestyle.
 The rural lifestyle offers unparalleled opportunities for connecting with nature, stewardship of the land, and living a self-reliant outdoor lifestyle.
 We describe the rural lifestyle as living outside the city limits on three or more acres of minimally restricted land.
 Areas throughout the region offer space to stretch and grow—sometimes closer to city centers than you would imagine.

 Includes Weaverville, Black Mountain, Arden, and Fairview, NC.